zariae/wax-facets/pages/bibliography.md

 Ellis, Elizabeth.
 “The Natchez War Revisited: Violence, Multinational Settlements, and Indigenous Diplomacy in the Lower Mississippi Valley.” *The William & Mary Quarterly* 77, no. 3 (2020): 441-72. [https://www.muse.jhu.edu/article/761429](https://muse.jhu.edu/article/761429).

 —.  *The Great Power of Small Nations: Indigenous Diplomacy in the Gulf South.* Philadelphia: University of Pennsylvania Press, 2023\.

+Evans, Freddi Williams.
+Congo Square: African Roots in New Orleans

+-- Hush Harbor: Praying in Secret

+-- The Battle of New Orleans: The Drummer's Story

+-- A Bus of Our Own

 Everett, Donald.
 “Free Persons of Color in Colonial Louisiana.” *Louisiana History* 7, no. 1 (1966): 21-50. [https://www.jstor.org/stable/4230881](https://www.jstor.org/stable/4230881).

 Fiehrer, Thomas Marc.
 “The African Presence in Colonial Louisiana: Essay on the Continuity of Caribbean Culture,” in *Louisiana's Black Heritage,* Robert Macdonald, ed.
 Baton Rouge: Louisiana State Museum, 1979\.

+Frazier D. The Nickel: A History of African-Descended People in Houston’s Fifth Ward.
+Genealogy.
+2020; 4(1):33. https://doi.org/10.3390/genealogy4010033

 Fuentes, Marisa J. *Dispossessed Lives: Enslaved Women, Violence, and the Archive.* Philadelphia: University of Philadelphia, 2016\.